 Three views of Heisler 2.

-Two views of where we would be backing north up the line.
+Two views of where we would be reversing north up the line.

-The fire crew had to come out through the switch to reach the mainline and then realign the switch before they took off to run the line ahead of us.
+The fire crew had to come out through the switch to reach the mainline, then re-align the switch before they took off to run the line ahead of us.

-At 4:00 PM the Heisler 2 blew its whistle and we started our trip back up to the end of the line.
-We went by the semaphore signal on the railroad.
+At 4:00 PM, Heisler 2 blew its whistle and we started our trip back to the end of the line, passing the semaphore signal.

 The semaphore blade.

-Views as we backed down the tracks.
-Next we run through the area of the line where the Terror Train has the event in October.
+Views as we reversed down the tracks.
+Next we run through the area of the line where the Train of Terror runs in October.

 The event uses these buildings.